korguht/paellaParty/README.md

 <strong>Summary</strong><br />
 * Enter a twitter id<br />
 * Enter a keyword<br />
-* paellaParty will check the twitter feed for the specified keyword every 5 minutes and will send twilio SMS messages upon each match
+* paellaParty will check the twitter feed for the specified keyword every 5 minutes and will send a twilio SMS message upon each match

 <strong>Notes</strong><br />
 * oldtweets.txt contains a list of tweet ids for previously matched tweets<br />